UoS-SCCS/CompendiumDevice-Project/README.md

 ### <a id="DataStorage"></a>Data Storage
 #### IdentityStore
-The identity store provides storage for the identity keys of the PC (the asymmetric key pair used to authenticate the PC both during Diffie-Hellman key exchanges and in the Compendium protocol).
+The identity store provides a storage interface for the identity keys of the PC (the asymmetric key pair used to authenticate the PC both during Diffie-Hellman key exchanges and in the Compendium protocol) and the public identity keys received from Companion Devices.
 It is abstractly defined in the `IdentityStore` class.
+Importantly, it does not define how the underlying values should be stored.

 #### PublicIdentityStore
-Provides storage for received public identity keys from enrolled Companion Devices.
+Provides a storage interface for received public identity keys from enrolled Companion Devices.
 It is abstractly defined in the `PublicIdentityStore` class.

-#### CombinedIdentityStore
-Just combines the `IdentityStore` and the `PublicIdentityStore` into a single class.
-At some point we might separate these back out, but for now it is more useful to have them as one.
+Separating this from the `IdentityStore` can be useful since these values are inherently public so don't need such careful storage.

 #### KeyRingIdentityStore
-Provides an implementation of the `CombinedIdentityStore`.
-The underlying implementation for `IdentityStore` stores key data to the system Key Ring.
-It also makes use of an internal `JSONPublicKeyIdentityStore` which is an implementation of the `PublicIdentityStore`.
+Provides an implementation of the `IdentityStore`.
+Combines storage of private key data in the system key ring, whilst using a `JSONPublicKeyIdentityStore` which is an implementation of the `PublicIdentityStore` for storing public identities received from Companion Devices.
 The `JSONPublicKeyIdentityStore` stores received public keys and their respective name and ID maps in a JSON file.
 In the case of the `KeyRingIdentityStore` that JSON file is stored in the users home directory `~/.compendium/data/PROFILE ID/public_ids_.json`, whereby `PROFILE_ID` is a GUID generated at random when first created and stored in the system key ring.
 All values in the system key ring are prefixed with "Compendium".

 ## Protocol Implementation
 `protocol.py` contains the protocol implementation.
 The concept behind the implementation was to provide as flexible a core protocol handler as possible, with as much code generalised into inherited classes.
 As such, a series of ProtocolMessage classes are implemented to represent different types and functionality of messages, for example, whether a message is signed or encrypted.
 They then contain the necessary methods for processing such a message either as an incoming or outgoing message.